 The other key ingredient to beer is hops — that beautiful flower that adds stability and flavor to beer.
 Hops also grows well in certain places in Montana, specifically in the Gallatin Valley and in the Flathead.
 Hops growers can either sell directly to the breweries or to a facility like Glacier Hops Ranch that processes the hops into pellets, oils, and extracts.

-The Front Brewing Company in Great Falls is one of the many local breweries that sees the value in sourcing Montana-grown ingredients.
-We spoke with Tristan Bradford, the brewing operations director for The Front, who said that a lot of their ingredients are sourced locally.
+The Front Brewing Company (now Jeremiah Johnson Brewing Company) in Great Falls is one of the many local breweries that sees the value in sourcing Montana-grown ingredients.
+We spoke with Tristan Bradford, the brewing operations director, who said that a lot of their ingredients are sourced locally.

 “These ingredients are right here in our backyard, and then we’re using them and turning them back to our Montana customers,” he said.

 This Great Falls brewery sources all of its honey from Smoot Honey in Power.
 That honey is used in their renowned Mountain Man Scotch Ale as well as a honey wheat beer which won silver in the 2017 National Honey Beer Competition.

 As for their malt, 90 percent of their beer is made with a base pale malt that uses Montana-grown barley and is malted right in Great Falls at Malteurop.
 Malteurop is one of the leading suppliers of malt and at least 47 other breweries in the state use its base pale malt, Bradford explained.